william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/dcgm/dcgm.md

 6. Verify the Setup:

-* Check the running Docker containers:
+* Check the running Docker containers(it may take a few seconds until the container is started):

     ```
     <copy>